 Toronto Academic Pain Medicine Institute (TAPMI) is a comprehensive virtual network of pain management services in downtown Toronto.
 It is a partnership whereby all academic pain management hospitals — Centre for Addiction and Mental Health, Sinai Health System, St. Michael’s Hospital, University Health Network and Women’s College Hospital — work together to provide seamless care for Ontario’s chronic pain patients via a centralized referral network.

-Interdisciplinary Treatment Options
+Interprofessional Treatment Options

-TAPMI is uniquely positioned to offer patients a wide variety of interdisciplinary provider options including (but not limited to) physiotherapy, medical treatments, cognitive behavioural therapy, chiropractic services, occupational therapy that are fully funded by OHIP.
+TAPMI is uniquely positioned to offer patients a wide variety of interprofessional provider options including (but not limited to) physiotherapy, medical treatments, cognitive behavioural therapy, chiropractic services, occupational therapy that are fully funded by OHIP.

 Streamlined Intake and Triage